 The youthful appearance of the eye requires a smooth transition between the lower eyelid and the upper cheek.
 This transition zone is known as the tear trough.
 Age-related hollowing in this region can create unsightly eye bags.
 These are often made worse by skin laxity in the lower eyelid and puffiness due to fluid retention.

 Before (left) and after (right) dermal filler (frontal view).

 Before (left) and after (right) dermal filler (oblique view).

 In animation (squinting), marked improvement of the wrinkles around the eyes can be seen after treatment.
 This is due to the hydrophilic (water absorbing) nature of the hyaluronic acid filler which has a plumping and hydrating effect.
 The effect is similar to the smoothening of a ballon's wrinkled surface when inflated.

 Before (left) and after (right) dermal filler in animation (squinting).

-The second step was injecting 20 units of Botox into the frowning muscles (procerus and corrugators).
+The second step was injecting 20 units of anti-wrinkle injections into the frowning muscles (procerus and corrugators).
 As these muscles are also responsible for pulling the eyebrows down, relaxing them gives the eyebrows a lift and enhances the eyebrow arch.

 Before (left) and after (right) Botox.